 1. The entry tickets are cheap

-2. It is the Spanish thing!
+2. It is a Spanish thing!

 Similarly, Barcelona in Spain has Sagrada Familia.
-How can you plan a holiday in Barcelona without going inside Sagrada Familia?

 3. You can avoid the queues